 There are a few major problems with the standard Gaucho.
 The torque is limited by the 6v motors meaning off-roading, or long grass, is simply a no-no. As soon as you put two kids on, those batteries flatten pretty quickly.
 Driving the ride on is pretty difficult for a small child when the throttle is on or off.
-And the switches that control the drive speed, brake lights, and acceleration are not IP rated and the contacts quickly oxidise.
+And the switches that control the drive speed, brake lights, and acceleration are not IP rated, and the contacts quickly oxidise.

 Most of the current range of Peg Perego off-road toys are 12v and considerably more powerful than the 1995 version.
-My plan is to overcome some or all of these Per Perego issues with a mixture of an upgrade to 12v and a more reliable method of controlling the car’s speed.
+I plan to overcome some or all of these Per Perego issues with a mixture of an upgrade to 12v and a more reliable method of controlling the car’s speed.

 I’ve gone for a 60A controller.
 The car currently has a 40A fuse on each battery, but the peak draw is normally around 30A with 15A across each motor.
-Doubling the voltage will reduce the peak current draw so this controller is more than man enough.
-This controller will need a pedal in addition, we’ll come to that in a minute.
+Doubling the voltage will reduce the peak current draw, so this controller is more than man enough.
+This controller will need a pedal in addition, and we’ll come to that in a minute.

 Upgrading the Perego wiring

 The wiring is pretty much all going to need replacing.
-The original wiring utilises non-stabilised PVC which degrades over time.
-Add years of high current draw and associated cable heating and the resistance of the wires is just going up and up.
+The original wiring utilises non-stabilised PVC, which degrades over time.
+Add years of high current draw and associated cable heating, and the resistance of the wires is just going up and up.
 For this project, I’m using cable and connectors from my favourite automotive supplier PoleVolt.

 Tearing Down the Perego Gaucho

 The vehicle is a mono chassis with a separate body shell.
-Okay, I’m stretching that description, it’s a plastic box on a plastic box.
-The design is simple but clearly, some thought has gone into it.
-Before we can start to upgrade the Peg Perego Gaucho we need to take it apart.
+Okay, I’m stretching that description.
+It’s a plastic box on a plastic box.
+The design is simple, but clearly, some thought has gone into it.
+Before we can start to upgrade the Peg Perego Gaucho, we need to take it apart.
 The complete strip-down and removal of existing harnesses take about half an hour.
 I wish all my projects were this simple!

-To fit this to the car I’m using a fairly big plate on the underside to spread the load of small feet putting the pedal to the floor.
-The plate, on the left side of the picture, is 2mm galvanised steel so it should do the trick.
+To fit this to the car, I’m using a fairly big plate on the underside to spread the load of small feet, putting the pedal to the floor.
+The plate on the left side of the picture is 2mm galvanised steel, so it should do the trick.
 The right-hand side of the picture shows the installed pedal.